13 Most Unique Backpacker Hostels in New Zealand

 8. The Bug Backpackers

 It’s a backpacker hostel with a VW Beetle obsession starting with the green Beetle as its mascot… Other than that, The Bug Backpackers is a super comfortable and clean hostel.
+There are many awesome hostels in Nelson – some of the best in the country – so be sure to check them out on 10 Best Backpacker Hostels in Nelson

 Location: Nelson, South Island